Sex, Drugs and Alcohol: As teenagers grow up, parent’s controls are being limited. Since teenager spend most of their day outside the house.

 Choose another time appropriate for both of you and restart this topic with your teenager.

 Getting angry and mood swings are common part of being a teenager if you are facing such challenges from your teen you need not be worried it is only natural.
-Our articles How to effectively deal with Teenager Anger and How-To Help & Deal with a teenager mood swings respectively will be able to help you to face these situations.
+Our articles angry and mood swings respectively will be able to help you to face these situations.

 Sex, Drugs and Alcohol are things that you should be wary for the safety of your teenager.
 You must have enough knowledge about it because you must educate your teenager properly.

 Sex, Drugs and Alcohol are dangerous for the well-being of your teenager. it can lead to some serious changes in their life.

 It is not a teenager’s fault if they did something wrong, part of it is because they are not educated well about it.

 Teenagers are curious and you cannot stop it.
 The only thing that you can do is educate your teenager properly.

 That is no right or wrong time or correct age when you need to start opening these topics.
 When you have regular conversations with your child you will know when they are ready to hear on these topics.